 - affect the property of the Transferring Entity;

-- affect any appointment made, resolution passed or any other act or thing done in relation to the Transferring Entity pursuant to a power conferred by any of the constitutional documents of the Transferring Entity or by the laws of the jurisdiction under which the Transferring Entity was previously incorporated, registered or existing;
+- affect any appointment made, resolution passed, or any other act or thing done in relation to the Transferring Entity pursuant to a power conferred by any of the charter documents of the Transferring Entity or by the laws of the jurisdiction under which the Transferring Entity was previously incorporated, registered or existing;

-- except to the extent provided in the Law, affect the rights, powers, authorities, functions and abilities or obligations of the Transferring Entity or any other person; or
+- except to the extent provided in the Law, affect the rights, powers, authorities, functions and liabilities or obligations of the Transferring Entity or any other person; or

-- render defective any legal proceedings by or against the Transferring Entity and any legal proceedings that could have been continued or commenced by or against the Transferring Entity before its de-registration may, notwithstanding De-registration BWOC be continued or commenced by or against the Transferring Entity after de-registration.
+- render defective any legal proceedings by or against the Transferring Entity and any legal proceedings that could have been continued or commenced by or against the Transferring Entity before its registration.

 This note has been provided as a general guide only and should not be relied upon as a substitute for specific legal advice.
-Advice which is specific to your circumstances should always be obtained.
-If you would like further information on any aspect of this note or on any other Cayman Islands legal issue please contact us at:
+If you would like further information on any aspect of this note or on any other Cayman Islands legal issue, please contact:

 Corporate & Commercial Practice Group